drshahizan/software-engineering/materials/behance.md

 12. **Lessons Learned:** Reflect on the lessons learned during the project.
 Discuss any challenges, setbacks, or successes that have contributed to your growth as a system developer.

+## Create a prototype system using Figma and showcase it on Behance.net
+You can follow these steps:

+1. **Designing in Figma:**
+   - Install Figma: If you haven't already, download and install Figma from the official website (https://www.figma.com/).
+   - Create a New Project: Open Figma and create a new project for your system development prototype.
+   - Design Screens: Use Figma's design tools to create the individual screens and interfaces for your system.
+This includes designing buttons, forms, menus, and any other interactive elements.
+   - Link Screens: Connect the screens together using Figma's prototyping features.
+Define the interactions and transitions between screens to create a seamless user experience.
+   - Add Interactions: Utilize Figma's interactive features to add interactions such as button clicks, dropdown selections, and navigation flows.
+This helps simulate the functionality of the system.
+   - Test and Refine: Continuously test your prototype within Figma to ensure the interactions and user flows work as intended.
+Make necessary refinements to improve the overall user experience.

+2. **Preparing the Prototype for Behance:**
+   - Export Screens: Once your prototype is complete and tested, export each screen as individual images or use Figma's export features to generate assets.
+   - Prepare a Presentation: Create a visually appealing presentation to showcase your system development prototype.
+You can use presentation tools like Figma itself, PowerPoint, or any design software of your choice.
+   - Include Descriptions: Write clear and concise descriptions for each screen, explaining the purpose and functionality of the elements and interactions.
+Add markdown formatting to enhance readability.

+3. **Uploading to Behance:**
+   - Sign in to Behance: Visit Behance.net and sign in to your account.
+   - Create a New Project: Click on your profile picture or username, then select "Create Project" to start a new project.
+   - Choose Project Type: Select the project type that best aligns with your system development prototype, such as "Web Design" or "Interaction Design."
+   - Project Details: Provide a title for your project that accurately represents the prototype.
+Write an overview of the prototype and include any relevant details about the design process and target users.
+   - Upload Screens: Add the exported screens of your prototype as images to the project.
+You can upload multiple images to showcase different screens and interactions.
+   - Add Descriptions: Use the project description section to provide explanations and insights about the prototype.
+Describe the problem it solves, its key features, and any design decisions you made.
+   - Tagging and Categorization: Add relevant tags and choose appropriate categories to help users discover your prototype easily.
+   - Save and Publish: Once you have filled in all the necessary information, click on the "Save" or "Publish" button to make your prototype project live on Behance.net.

+By following these steps, you'll be able to create a prototype system using Figma and showcase it on Behance.net, allowing others to view and appreciate your design work and interactive elements.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.